Why Automate Your Home

 - Control your locks remotely, even from your cell phone.

 Sensors detect motion, temperature, light and more.
-Their uses in automation are almost endless ...
+Their uses when you automate your home are almost endless ...

 - Motion sensors can be installed on walls, on ceilings, in light switches, outdoors and more.